JetBrains-Research/kotlinx.fuzz/kotlinx.reflect.lite/BugReport.md

 field as KProperty1<Example, Int>
 field.get(Example())
 ```
 Last line throws `argument type mismatch` even though everything is correct.
-If we will cast field to `KProperty1<Int, Int>` and pass `Int` as argument to getter, everything is going to be fine.
+If we cast field to `KProperty1<Int, Int>` and pass `Int` as argument to getter, everything is going to be fine.
 Considered as bug since in `kotlin.reflect` works as expected
-### Methods of value class expect an extra parameter
+#### 4.Methods of value class expect an extra parameter
 ```kotlin
 @JvmInline
 value class Example(val x: Int) {